 Performance order will be determined by SCC and will be announced shortly after registration closes.
 See Schedule for timing and running order.

-Open Division (i.e., any show choir from a junior/middle school or community based group with junior/middle school-aged – mixed, girls only, boys only – compete against each other).
+Open Division: any show choir from a junior/middle school or community based group with junior/middle school-aged – mixed, girls only, boys only – compete against each other.

-Also new for 2017 will see the introduction of a pre-competitive division for schools with new and growing programs.
+Pre-competitive Division: for schools and community groups with new and growing programs.
 These groups will participate in the excitement of the Championships without the added pressures of fielding a competitive set.
 Schools in this division will perform a minimum of two contrasting pieces to an audience of supporters and fans and receive valuable feedback from our judges.
 However these groups will not be scored nor be eligible for awards.

 Junior/Middle School Show Choirs and Community Groups with students up to Grade 8 will be eligible to participate.